-E6000 is loved by crafters, makers, and DIYers alike.
+E6000 is loved by crafters, makers, and DIYers alike, as proven by the ratings of the product.
 This unique adhesive has all the sticking power of a regular glue, but some strange and unique properties that make it especially good for arts and crafts and DIY repairs.

 It’s super strong and can bond to almost any material, including materials like glass, ceramics, and plastic, which some other glues struggle with.

 E6000 is beloved by arts and crafts enthusiasts as well as DIYers for its unique versatility.